 Get Enough Sleep.
 Sleep is not like money.
-You can't save it up ahead of time and you can't borrow it.
+You cannot save it up ahead of time and you cannot borrow it.
 But, just as with money, you can go into debt with it.
-If you don't sleep enough, you "owe" more sleep to yourself.
+If you do not sleep enough, you "owe" more sleep to yourself.
 This debt can only be paid off by sleeping.
-You can't overcome it with willpower, and it won't go away by itself.
+You cannot overcome it with willpower, and it will not go away by itself.
 The average person needs seven or eight hours of sleep every 24 hours.
-Leaving on a long trip when you're already tired is dangerous.
+Leaving on a long trip when you are already tired is dangerous.
 If you have a long trip scheduled, make sure that you get enough sleep before you go.

 Schedule Trips Safely.
 Try to arrange your schedule so you are not in "sleep debt" before a long trip.
 Your body gets used to sleeping during certain hours.
 If you are driving during those hours, you will be less alert.
 If possible, try to schedule trips for the hours you are normally awake.
 Many heavy motor vehicle accidents occur between midnight and 6 a.m.
-Tired drivers can easily fall asleep at these times, especially if they don't regularly drive at those hours.
+Tired drivers can easily fall asleep at these times, especially if they do not regularly drive at those hours.
 Trying to push on and finish a long trip at these times can be very dangerous.